ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

       - An Api with path `/employeeFinder` to find employees by department accepting body in form of EmployeeFinderRequestDto and returning `Page<Employee>`

  - You need to add implementation in `findEmployees` method present in EmployeeFinderService.
 This method is also taking list of Sort Params which Admin can provide.
 You need to return data in pages in sorted order.
 In case 2 employees are tieing at some sort criteria, then next sort criteria will be used to remove tie.
- - You might need to declare some methods in EmployeeRepository, otherwise TestCase will fail in compilation, because mocking is done on those methods.

 ## Hints
  - Nothing is needed from your side in pom.xml or application.properties